tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Cloak of Lizards

+_Recharge 16+:_ This folds of this scaly cloak quiver and move of their own accord, as if something – a lot of somethings – scurries around beneath the fabric.
+When activated, a swarm of silver lizards rush out of the cloak and distract your foes.
+You and any nearby allies may pop free.

+**Quirk:** Delights in sleight-of-hand and other dramatic tricks.

+---

 #### Cloak of Misdirection

 _Recharge 16+:_ When engaged by two or more enemies, if one of them strikes you with a melee attack, you may activate the cloak to have that melee attack also strike another engaged foe.
 The same attack roll is applied to this new extra target, so it is possible that an attack that hit you still misses the second target.
 You may not use any powers or abilities that avoid attacks or negate damage in conjunction with the cloak – you have to feel the pain before you can share it.